joao-frohlich/cpython/Doc/library/ssl.rst

    variable :envvar:`SSLKEYLOGFILE` is set, :func:`create_default_context`
    enables key logging.

-   The default settings for this context include :data:`VERIFY_X509_PARTIAL_CHAIN` and :data:`VERIFY_X509_STRICT`.
-   These make the underlying OpenSSL implementation behave more like a conforming implementation of :rfc:`5280`, in exchange for a small amount of incompatibility with older X.509 certificates.

    .. note::
       The protocol, options, cipher and other settings may change to more restrictive values anytime without prior deprecation.
 The values